Skip to main content

 Nairobi: Year-Round

-Nairobi, at 1,795m altitude, is comfortable year-round with a highland climate that avoids tropical heat.
-The city's Nairobi National Park — the world's only urban national park — is equally good throughout the year, though the dry seasons offer better game concentration along the Athi River.
-Nairobi serves as the hub for all Kenyan safari departures and is typically visited for 1–2 nights at the start and end of any Kenya itinerary.
+Nairobi, at 1,795m altitude, is comfortable year-round with a highland climate that avoids tropical heat, so there is no single best time to visit for a city stopover.
+The city's Nairobi National Park — the world's only urban national park — is equally good throughout the year, though in the dry seasons wildlife gathers more closely along the Athi River, improving wildlife sightings.
+Nairobi serves as the hub for all Kenyan safari departures and is typically visited for 1–2 nights at the start and end of any Kenya itinerary, making it a practical place to start planning onward travel logistics around school holidays.
+September often brings slightly fewer crowds than July and August, which can make onward safari timing easier.

 AfricaKenyaEast AfricaSafari